Everything You Need to Know About Chapter 7 Bankruptcy

 How Much Does It Cost?

-Bankruptcy, ironically, can be an expensive process, but once you’ve filed, collectors are required to cease any actions towards you.
-And, while hiring a lawyer can be pricey, it is highly recommended.
-Your debt is much more likely to be discharged if all the paperwork and filing goes in properly and honestly, and a lawyer will see to it that everything is in order.
+Bankruptcy, ironically, can be an expensive process, but once you file, they require collectors to cease any actions towards you.
+And, while hiring a lawyer can be pricey, they recommend it highly.
+It is much more likely that they will discharge the debt if all the paperwork and filing goes in properly and honestly, and a lawyer will see to it that everything is in order.
 If your solo application doesn’t work, you’re at a higher risk for dismissal, which could leave you with higher financial burden.

 To ease the situation, most lawyers and courts accept payment plans.
 And, if you’re at less than 150% of the poverty level, the court may waive your filing fees.